Towards a Better Understanding of (Partial Weighted) MaxSAT Proof Systems: MaxSAT resolution-based Proof Systems

 and then split,

 for each $i,j$.
-The resulting problem is similar to $SPHP^1$ but with hard clauses.
-At this point and trivially adapting the proof of Property~\ref{prop-Res-sphp1} we can derive $(\Box,m^2+m+1)$ which cancels out the negative weight while still retaining $(\Box,1)$. \end{proof}
+Then, we can unmerge each (hard) clause of $PHP$ extracting weight one.
+The resulting problem is $PHP \cup PHP^1$.
+At this point the proof of Property~\ref{prop-Res-sphp1} shows that we can derive $(\Box,m^2+m+1)$ which cancels out the negative weight while still retaining $(\Box,1)$. \end{proof}